 Child sexual abuse does not always involve force.
-In some circumstances a child may be manipulated in to believing that they have brought the abuse on themselves, or that the abuse is an expression of love, through a process of grooming.
+In some circumstances, a child may be manipulated into believing that they have brought the abuse on themselves, or that the abuse is an expression of love, through a process of grooming.

-Child sexual exploitation is also a form of sexual abuse where offenders use their power (physical, financial or emotional) over a child to sexually or emotionally abuse them.
+Child sexual exploitation is also a form of sexual abuse where offenders use their power - physical, financial, or emotional - over a child to sexually or emotionally abuse them.

 Child sexual exploitation can occur in person or online, and sometimes the child may not even realise they are a victim.

-Who is most at risk of child sexual abuse?
+Children most at risk of sexual abuse

-Any child can be victim to sexual abuse, however children who are vulnerable, isolated and/or have a disability are much more likely to become victim, and are disproportionately abused.
-See advice on identifying perpetrators of child sexual abuse.
+Any child can be a victim of sexual abuse, however, children who are vulnerable, isolated, or have a disability are much more likely to become victims, and are disproportionately abused.
+Refer to advice on

-Who are the common perpetrators of child sexual abuse?
+identify perpetrators of child sexual abuse.

-Child sexual abuse is most commonly perpetrated by someone who is known to, and trusted by the child, and often someone highly trusted within their families, communities, schools or other institutions.
-See advice on identifying perpetrators of child sexual abuse.
+Child sexual abuse is most commonly perpetrated by someone who is known to and trusted by the child, and often someone highly trusted within their families, communities, schools or other institutions.
+Refer to advice on

 Perpetrators can include, but are not limited to:

-- a family member (this is known as intrafamily abuse and can include sibling abuse).
+- a family member (this is known as intrafamily abuse and can include sibling abuse)

-- a peer/child 10 years or over*
+- a peer or child 10 years or over*